Introduction to Incoterms

 - Checking of packaging and markings

-- Delivery document
+- Delivery documentation

 Depending on the Incoterm used, it’s either the seller or buyers’ responsibility to undertake the contract of carriage and insurance.
 This is also very important.

-By quoting a particular Incoterm the responsibility for delivery of the freight and its insurance, falls either upon the seller or the buyer, which is why it’s so extremely important to understand the Incoterm you’re trading under.
+By quoting a particular Incoterm the responsibility for delivery of the freight (therefore freight costs) and its insurance, falls either upon the seller or the buyer, which is why it’s so extremely important to understand the Incoterm you’re trading under.
 If you misunderstand this, you may have to pay for transport of these costs when you’re not expecting to.

-However, under “CIF subject to Incoterms 2020” it flips to the sellers’ responsibility to arrange freight delivery and insurance.
+However, under “CIF subject to Incoterms 2020” it flips to the sellers’ responsibility to arrange freight delivery and cargo insurance.

-Three letters can have a massive impact on a deal, costs and profit margins and must be understood.
+Just three letters can have a massive impact on a deal, costs and profit margins and must be understood.

 Perhaps most importantly, make sure to pick up a copy of Incoterms 2020 from the International Chamber of Commerce and study this as it’s certainly time well spent!